WICG/file-system-access/AccessHandle.md

 for data access is *createAccessHandle()* and *createSyncAccessHandle()*.
 *createUnflushedStreams()* and *createDuplexStream()* have been suggested.

+### Exposing AccessHandles on all filesystems

+This proposal only currently considers additions to OPFS, but it would probably be worthwhile to expand the new functionality to arbitrary file handles.
+While the exact behavior of *AccessHandles* outside of OPFS would need to be defined in detail, it's almost certain that the one described in this proposal should not be the default.
+To avoid setting it as such, we propose adding an optional *mode* string parameter to *createAccessHandle()* and *createSyncAccessHandle()*.
+Some possible values *mode* could take are:

+*  'shared': The current behavior seen in File System Access API in general, there is no locking and modifications are atomic (meaning that they would only actually change the file when the *AccessHandle* is closed).
+This mode would be a safe choice as a default value.
+*  'exclusive': An exclusive write lock is taken on the file, but modifications are still atomic.
+This is a useful mode for developers that want to coordinate various writing threads but still want "all or nothing" writes.
+*  'in-place': The behavior described in this proposal, allowing developers to use high performance access to files at the cost of not having atomic writes.
+   It's possible that this mode would only be allowed in OPFS.

+Both the naming and semantics of the *mode* parameter have to be more concretely defined.

 ### Assurances on non-awaited consistency

 It would be possible to clearly specify the behavior of an immediate async read